Shrimp Congee Using Instant Pot (电压锅版鲜虾生滚粥 Xian Xia Sheng Gun Zhou)

 Congee, or porridge, is the ultimate comfort food for Asians.
 Growing up I had countless congee meals as breakfast, dinner, or when I was feeling ill.
 There are so many different types of congee that it would take days to cover them all.
 Congee usually involves prolonged cooking of one or a few varieties of starchy grains in plenty of water.
 The final consistency can vary between watery and thick, depending on the recipe and individual preference.

 Asians would also make different kinds of congee based on weather and traditions.
-For example, in cold winter days, a rice congee with sweet potatoes would instantly warm you up.
+For example, on cold winter days, a rice congee with sweet potatoes would instantly warm you up.
 But on hot summer days, a bowl of rice or millet congee made with mung bean would cool you off quickly.
-The Chinese would eat the “Eight Treasure Congee” (腊八粥) on the eighth day of December of the lunar calendar.
+The Chinese would eat the “Laba Congee” (腊八粥) on the eighth day of December of the lunar calendar.
 The Japanese would eat the “Seven Herb Rice Porridge” (七草粥) on January 7th.
 Pretty much every Asian family has a few recipes to their liking that they make regularly.

 For my family, I often serve congee or porridge when I want to make a light dinner or when someone is under the weather.
 Although I’m from Northern China, I actually like the Cantonese-style rice congee the most, particularly the raw boiling congee (生滚粥), in which raw meat or seafood is added at the very end to the hot congee.
 With this style of congee, the idea is to use the rice congee’s high heat to rapidly cook the raw meat or seafood so both the freshness and the nutrition of the meat or seafood are completely retained.